Vienna to Prague

 Rezidence Lundborg is located in the heart of historical Prague where the Charles Bridge connects to the castle in the Old Town.
 It is a small hotel which has been adapted to today's needs in a very luxurious way.
 The building is almost 700 years old and has been carefully restored with beautiful rooms and a stylish interior.
 Breakfast is buffet-style and is served in the hotel's breakfast restaurant.
 This hotel does not serve lunch or dinner but there are plenty of cozy restaurants and traditional Czech pubs nearby.

 All guests are accommodated in suites which feature ensuite bathroom, hairdryer, airconditioning, TV, hifi, minibar, safe, kitchenette and living room with computer and internet connection.
-The hotel also has a newly opened massage studio (treatment details are on the hotel's website).
+The hotel also has a massage studio (treatment details are on the hotel's website).

 This hotel list is a provided as an example.
 We may use different hotels of the same quality and style on specific trips.
 The Wayfarers will notify confirmed travelers of any changes to the hotels.